Competitive Transaction Admission in PCNs: Online Knapsack with Positive and Negative Items: Conclusions

 \section{Conclusions}

-This paper introduced and studied a fundamental model in decentralized finance to make cryptocurrencies scale and able to process daily payments.
-The problem translates into an online variant of the knapsack problem in which items may have positive or negative sizes, subject to symmetric capacity constraints.
-We could derive the optimal algorithm for this problem, covering the field of possibilities offered by competitive analysis.
-Our simulations suggest that our algorithm, initially designed for worst-case scenarios, can also show very good performances when facing average transaction sequences.
-An important direction for future works is to extend the model from a single channel to the full network setting of payment channel systems, where transactions must be routed across multiple channels with independently evolving states.
+This paper introduced and studied a fundamental model in decentralized finance to make cryptocurrencies scalable and able to process daily payments.
+The problem translates into an~online variant of the knapsack problem in which items may have positive or negative sizes, subject to symmetric capacity constraints.
+We derived a deterministic online algorithm with asymptotically optimal competitive ratio for this problem, and showed that the ratio is tight even for randomized algorithms.
+Our simulations suggest that our algorithm, designed for worst-case scenarios, performs very well on average transaction sequences.
+An important direction for future work is to extend the model from a single channel to the full network setting of payment channel systems, where transactions must be routed across multiple channels with independently evolving states.